scality/RestBlockDriver/README.md

 ---------------

 For each device , an entry is created in /sys/block
-* /sys/block/device dewba for dewba
+* /sys/block/device/dewba for dewba
-* /sys/block/device dewbb for dewbb
+* /sys/block/device/dewbb for dewbb
 And so on